 Wandering by the former jazz club one afternoon, Mia holds the doors while Sebastian does a bit of vandalism to their sign.

 Mia rents a theatre for her one-woman show.
 The theatre is the Hayworth at 2511 Wilshire Blvd.
 Well, the interior is anyway.
 The exteriors were done at the Variety Theatre on W. Adams Blvd.
 See the page about the Hayworth Theatre on the Los Angeles Theatres site for more about the venue.

 Mia does another drive-by of the location of their first date.
 Things have changed.
 See the Los Angeles Theatres pages on the Rialto Theatre for more about this historic venue.
 The marquee we see in this shot is accurate.
 It's currently closed awaiting its next act.

 Sebastian playing at the show at the El Rey.
 We don't get any exterior shots or see much of the interior.
 Our El Rey Theatre page has more about the 1937 vintage theatre, now used as a music club.

-Mia puts together a one woman show.
+Mia heads into the theatre the afternoon of her show.
 The exterior of the theatre she rents for the production is the Variety, 5253 W. Adams Blvd.
-The interiors were shot elsewhere.
 On our South, South Central and Southeast Theatres page you'll find our listing for the Variety Theatre on the Los Angeles Theatres site for more about the building.
 In recent years it's been used as a music club.

 Other locations seen include the freeway interchange between the 105 and the 110 for the opening number, the Smokehouse Restaurant in Burbank (where Sebastian plays Christmas music), the Lighthouse Cafe in Hermosa Beach, the Hermosa beach pier, Angel's Flight, the Watts Towers, Griffith Observatory, and the Blind Donkey in Long Beach (Seb's nightclub at the end).